Shougo/neobundle.vim/README.md

      if !1 | finish | endif

      if has('vim_starting')
+       if &compatible
          set nocompatible               " Be iMproved
+       endif

        " Required:
        set runtimepath+=~/.vim/bundle/neobundle.vim/